QuantEcon/lecture-python-intro/lectures/input_output.md

  * $x_{ij} $ be the quantity of good $i$ allocated to be  an input to producing good $j$ for $i=1, \ldots n$, $j = 1, \ldots n$
  * $x_{0j}$ be the quantity of labor allocated  to produce one unit of good $j$.
  * $a_{ij}$ be the number of units of good $i$ required to produce one unit of good $j$, $i=0, \ldots, n, j= 1, \ldots n$.
- * $w >0$ be the exogenous wage of labor, denominated in dollars per unit of labor
+ * $w >0$ be an exogenous wage of labor, denominated in dollars per unit of labor
  * $p$ be an $n \times 1$ vector of prices of produced goods $i = 1, \ldots , n$.